nkopilovskii/NKSkeleton/README.md

   public var initialPosition: NKInitialPosition = .topLeft

-  /// The duration of one pass animation public var speed: CFTimeInterval = 0
+  /// The duration of one pass animation public var duration: CFTimeInterval = 0

   /// The level of subviews to be hidden by the skeleton, relative to the parent view public var subviewsLevel = 0